-(a) Regular grand juries
+(a) Regular Grand Juries

-- (1) Fort Myers jury division: In accordance with Fed.R.Cr.P.
-6(a), the Court shall order that one or more regular grand juries be drawn at random, and summoned to serve the Fort Myers Jury Division. - Jacksonville jury division: In accordance with Fed.R.Cr.P.
-6(a), the Court shall order that one or more regular grand juries be drawn at random, and summoned to serve the Jacksonville Division. - (3) Ocala jury division: In accordance with Fed.R.Cr.P.
-6(a), the Court shall order that one or more regular grand juries be drawn at random, and summoned to serve the Ocala Jury Division. - (4) Orlando jury division: In accordance with Fed.R.Cr.P.
-6(a), the Court shall order that one or more regular grand juries be drawn at random, and summoned to serve the Orlando Jury Division. - (5) Tampa jury division: In accordance with Fed.R.Cr.P.
+- (1) Fort Myers Jury Division: In accordance with Fed.R.Cr.P.
+6(a), the Court shall order that one or more regular grand juries be drawn at random, and summoned to serve the Fort Myers Jury Division. - (2) Jacksonville Jury Division: In accordance with Fed.R.Cr.P.
+6(a), the Court shall order that one or more regular grand juries be drawn at random, and summoned to serve the Jacksonville Division. - (3) Ocala Jury Division: In accordance with Fed.R.Cr.P.
+6(a), the Court shall order that one or more regular grand juries be drawn at random, and summoned to serve the Ocala Jury Division. - (4) Orlando Jury Division: In accordance with Fed.R.Cr.P.
+6(a), the Court shall order that one or more regular grand juries be drawn at random, and summoned to serve the Orlando Jury Division. - (5) Tampa Jury Division: In accordance with Fed.R.Cr.P.
 6(a), the Court shall order that one or more regular grand juries be drawn at random, and summoned to serve the Tampa Jury Division.

-(b) Special grand juries
+(b) Special Grand Juries

-- (1) Authority to convene: In accordance with 18 U.S.C.
-Section 3331, the Court may order that a special grand jury be impaneled to sit in a particular jury division, however, any such special grand jury shall be empowered to serve throughout the entire district. - Selection procedures: Unless otherwise ordered by the Court, when selecting names of jurors to be summoned for a special grand jury venire, the Clerk shall first determine the division in which the special grand jury will be impaneled, and thereafter, shall draw at random a sufficient number of prospective jurors from that division to serve on impanelment day.
-Selecting and impaneling a grand jury is a non-substantive, ministerial task that may be referred to a magistrate judge under 28 U.S.C. § 636(b)(1)(A).

-(c) In camera proceedings relating to grand jury impanelment: In accordance with 28 U.S.C.
+- (1) Authority to Convene: In accordance with 18 U.S.C.
+Section 3331, the Court may order that a special grand jury be empaneled to sit in a particular jury division, however, any such special grand jury shall be empowered to serve throughout the entire district. - Selection Procedures: Unless otherwise ordered by the Court, when selecting names of jurors to be summoned for a special grand jury venire, the Clerk shall first determine the division in which the special grand jury will be empaneled, and thereafter, shall draw at random a sufficient number of prospective jurors from that division to serve on impanelment day. - (c) In Camera Proceedings Relating to Grand Jury Impanelment: In accordance with 28 U.S.C.
 Section 1863(b)(7), and unless otherwise directed by the Court, the actual impanelment of either a regular or special grand jury shall not be held in open Court or within public view.